Adaptive Group Lasso Neural Network Models for Functions of Few Variables and Time-Dependent Data: Abstract

 \section{Abstract}

 In this paper, we propose an adaptive group Lasso deep neural network for high-dimensional function approximation where input data are generated from a dynamical system and the target function depends on few active variables or few linear combinations of variables.
 We approximate the target function by a deep neural network and enforce an adaptive group Lasso constraint to the weights of a suitable hidden layer in order to represent the constraint on the target function.
+We utilize the proximal algorithm to optimize the penalized loss function.
+Using the non-negative property of the Bregman distance, we prove that the proposed optimization procedure achieves loss decay.
 Our empirical studies show that the proposed method outperforms recent state-of-the-art methods including the sparse dictionary matrix method, neural networks with or without group Lasso penalty.